cags9607/Binoculars-T4-gpu/README.md

 ## Additions

-In order to fit the models on cheap GPUs like T4, this repository incorporates the following:
+In order to fit the models on lower-end GPUs like T4, this repository incorporates the following:

 - 4-bit loading (NF4) for both models (observer and performer).
 This significantly reduces the VRAM usage, allowing both models to fit on the GPU(s) without encountering out-of-memory problems.
+By doing so, we also leave enough memory to make batch inference more optimal.
 - Keep models in memory, but run them sequentially to maintain peak memory usage low.
- Device mapping to move performer logits to CPU, freeing VRAM.
+- Device mapping to move performer logits to CPU, freeing VRAM.
-CPU offload by moving logits to the CPU and emptying the cache.
+- CPU offload by moving logits to the CPU and emptying the cache.
 - Make use of unshifted logits.
 - Shorter max tokens.
 - Shared tokenizer between performer and observer.